The Exact AI Writing Prompts That Make AI Content Sound Human (Not Robotic)

 The problem isn't the AI.
 It's how people use it.
 Most users type a vague request, copy-paste the output, and hope for the best.
 They're not writers using a tool.
 They're outsourcing to a robot that learned English from corporate press releases and Wikipedia.

 But there's a fix.
-After analyzing what makes AI content sound robotic—and testing dozens of approaches—here are the exact prompt techniques that make AI output sound authentically human.
+After analyzing what makes AI content sound robotic—and testing dozens of approaches—here are the exact AI writing prompts that make AI sound human.
 Copy-paste ready.

 AI language models predict the most statistically likely next word.
 They default to safe, middle-of-the-road patterns.
 The output averages everything in their training data, which means it sounds like... the average of everything on the internet.